dijkstracula/solvent/paper/report.md

 to statically reject invalid programs.
 Under the Curry-Howard correspondence[@TaPL] we can consider, at least to a first approximation, that a program passing the typechecker corresponds to a proof in a constructive logic[@ProgramEqualsProof].
-As a logical system, type systems enjoy strong metatheoretic properties.
+Also, as a logical system, type systems enjoy strong metatheoretic properties.
 Soundness (that is, invalid programs will always be rejected), reconstruction (that is, types can be inferred via terms' usage without human annotation), and termination are guaranteed, even when typechecking programs whose behaviour depends on runtime user input or data structures of unknown or unbounded size.
 In so doing, Milner's old canard that _"well-typed programs don't go wrong"_[@milner-type-poly] has entered the